onealexharms/painscale/mentalpainscale.md

 ### Coping
 Self-care here looks like "taking it easy" -- drawing, video games, reading, a warm bath.
 Distracting myself doesn't make sadness or anxiety fade out entirely. *Coping depends a lot on avoiding stress.*
 ### Functioning
 Things can seem normal.
 The differences is that I have an intolerance for tiny stresses (pen doesn't work, code does something unexpected, github acts weird, we're out of cheese, I dunno...)
 Strong feelings: tears, shaking, covering my ears.
-If I'm at work, at this point I leave quickly.
+If work is solitary, I continue trying to accomplish things.
+If work means real engagement with people, at this point I leave quickly.
 ### Openness
 Self-care here feels like staying in the moment.
 Creating an environment as close to no stress as possible.
 Sometimes I might try what we jokingly call an "emergency sit", which could move me to a 4 or 3, but my priority isn't on fixing.
 It's on wrapping up in a blanket and accepting me where I'm at right now.
 And lots of care from loved ones.